 on your servers.
 They are requesting the page.
 You

 > PS: Interesting also, that we have received over a

-> dozen inquiries from web companies who want to "share"
+> dozen inquiries from web companies who what to "share"

 > or help us "test" the code that replaces ads....

 Great!
 Nobody is disputing the idea of collaborating to

 better advance advertising.
 As stated above, if the content

 site is willing to work with you and set up some type of deal,